Laptop/Netbook Requirements for All EECS Students

-The EECS laptop policy has been in place continuously since Fall semester 2009.
 All incoming EECS undergraduate and graduate students are required to have laptops consistent with the specifications below.
-The specifications in this document will be updated periodically, but students who purchase or already own a laptop consistent with the laptop specifications in this document at the time they first enroll in an EECS degree program will not be required to update their laptop hardware if they remain enrolled continuously in an EECS degree program.
+The specifications will be updated periodically, but students who purchase or already own a laptop consistent with the laptop specifications below at the time they first enroll in an EECS degree program will not be required to update their laptop hardware if they remain enrolled continuously in an EECS degree program.

-- Processor: processing power comparable to that of a Intel Core i5 processor or higher.
+- Processor: processing power comparable to that of an Intel Core i5 processor or higher.

-- External Storage: If write capability not available on the DVD, then an external storage device (external DVD drive with write capability, or USB thumb drive) is recommended for students to backup their laptop.
-All students have cloud storage-OneDrive with their WSU email account.
+- External storage: an external storage device (e.g., an external USB hard disk drive) with at least 256 gigabytes is recommended for students to back up their laptop.
+All students have cloud storage – OneDrive – with their WSU email account.